maunainiko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switches the current user to the user betty
+Effective username of the current user